 The Hebrews recognised that an external source of information (God) was needed to define human values; right and wrong.
 They recognised that man could not create his own values, as these would be subjective and changeable (which is what we have now in the postmodern age with the rejection of God and absolute truth).
 To not understand this external source, God, was to be considered uneducated according to the Hebrew mindset.
 The Ancient Hebrews valued reason, but it was subject to Revelation (the Word of God).

 Just a quick word on reason.
 Reason is nearly man’s highest gift from God (second only to love: 1 Cor 13 & 14) having enormous explanatory power and usefulness but it needs to be in subjection to Revelation.

 To the Ancient Greeks, man was the measure of all things.
-They believed in gods but these were modelled on humans with their limited virtues and all their and vices.
+They believed in gods but these were modelled on humans with their limited virtues, and all their vices.

 Reason was exemplified by the Greeks and everything was subject to it – it was the highest rule.

 During Ancient times and the Middle Ages people had a basic belief in the supernatural, whether Christian or pagan; they believed in God or gods.